 Smart meters are instead designed to ensure that consumers are receiving more accurate bills and to make it easier to determine when and how households are using the most energy.
 In future, energy suppliers will be able to offer tailored tariffs to customers based on the energy readings provided by the smart meters.

 Once you have a smart meter installed, you may become much more aware of how much energy you’re using.
 With that in mind, we’ve offered a few suggestions on easy ways to save energy around the home.

 Simple Energy-Saving Tips for Around the Home

-We say it a lot at Lightbulbs Direct, but it really is worth switching to LED lightbulbs.
-Not only do they use less energy than traditional lightbulbs (even energy saving CFL bulbs), they will last many more years before needing to be replaced.
+We say it a lot at Lightbulbs Direct, but it really is worth switching to LED light bulbs.
+Not only do they use less energy than traditional light bulbs (even energy-saving CFL light bulbs), they will last many more years before needing to be replaced.

-We tested the potential savings you could make if you were to switch just one bulb from a traditional 60W bulb to an equivalent 12W LED bulb and found that over the lifetime of the bulb, you would save £131.42!
-Multiply that by ten bulbs around the home and there are big savings to be made.
-Find out more about the test here and read more about LED bulbs here.
+We tested the potential savings you could make if you were to switch just one light bulb from a traditional 60W light bulb to an equivalent 12W LED light bulb and found that over the lifetime of the light bulb, you would save £131.42!
+Multiply that by ten light bulbs around the home and there are big savings to be made.

 Use your in-home device